jessestuart/homemaker/README.md

 ### Disclaimer

 Homemaker is still a work in progress.
-Shortcomings I plan on improving upon:
+Things I plan on improving upon:

 * Support dotfile management systems other than Thoughtbot's RCM.
 * Update roles to be more distro-agnostic — `homemaker` currently only supports